Overview

 • Having other mental health conditions, such as depression, bipolar disorder, and other substance use disorders4

-• Being a shift-worker, which can create a situation in which individuals use stimulants to stay awake
+• Being a shift-worker, which can create a situation in which individuals use these substances to stay awake

 Treatments

 Treatment for stimulant withdrawal often involves medical supervision for managing symptoms, as they can be difficult to face without support.
-Medical care may be found in a hospital or inpatient medical detox clinic.
+Medical care for individuals experiencing withdrawals may be found in a hospital or inpatient medical detox clinic.
 Once the initial severe symptoms taper off, the individual may be referred to other treatments, such as therapy or short or long-term medication.

 Often, the most effective long-term treatment for the underlying causes of substance use disorders, including stimulant use, is psychotherapy.5 Cognitive-behavioral therapy (CBT) and contingency management (CM) are often cited as effective forms of treatment.
 CBT is a type of therapy that focuses on addressing maladaptive patterns of thoughts and behavior and how to change these thoughts and behaviors.
 CM uses a system of rewards to support avoiding the use of stimulants.